codefornl/INSPIRE-Coverages/docs/INSPIRE.md

 _Note: 2.2.1 specifies the Equal Area Grid_

 Based on this, we can use **EPSG::4258** for the horizontal component of the Coverage.

+## Download Services for Coverages

+As Coverages are formally features, one can provide them via a Web Feature Service (WFS).
+However, this tends to cause issues due to the size of the coverages, usually many GB.
+One approach is to subdivide the data into tiles, and providing an individual coverage for each tile.
+However, this solution is not satisfactory for users, as they must merge the coverages for their area of interest, while at the same time being forced to download data beyond this area of interest.

+With